UDOOboard/Docs/docs/10_Cookbook_Android/03_How_To_Install_Gapps_On_UDOO_Running_Android.md

 You need to `Swipe to confirm Flash`.
 The procedure that install the GApps will start and will take few minutes.
 Once the procedure end  successful you can press the `Reboot System`.

 <span class="label label-warning">Heads up!</span> The first time you reboot the system after GApps installation a Setup Wizard will start.
-The wizard will fail but this is an expected behavior(this Google wizard is thinked to be executed after a fresh Android installation).
+The wizard will fail but this is an expected behavior(this Google wizard is thought to be executed after a fresh Android installation).
 Just ignore the message by clicking `ok`.

 At this point the Google Apps are installed in you system.
 You can check it navigate the App Menu.
 Enjoy.